hirememorey/resilience-basketball/LATENT_STAR_REFINEMENT_PLAN.md

 Where:
 - Normalized Isolation EFG = EFG_ISO_WEIGHTED / 0.7 (assume max ~0.7)
-- Normalized Leverage TS Delta = (LEVERAGE_TS_DELTA + 0.4) / 0.6 (range -0.4 to +0.2)
+- Normalized Leverage TS Delta = Use piecewise normalization (see Step 2.3)
 - Normalized Clutch Minutes = CLUTCH_MIN_TOTAL / 100.0
-- If Leverage TS Delta is NaN, use Isolation EFG as proxy
+- If Leverage TS Delta is NaN, use Isolation EFG as proxy BUT flag as low confidence
 ```

 **Implementation**:
 1. In `detect_latent_stars.py`: Add `calculate_scalability()` method
-2. Handle missing data: Use Isolation EFG as proxy if Leverage TS Delta is NaN
+2. Handle missing data: Use Isolation EFG as proxy if Leverage TS Delta is NaN, but flag confidence
 3. **DO NOT use as hard filter** (Phase 0 showed it's necessary but not sufficient)
 4. Use as secondary signal in ranking formula